DevMountain/war/README.md

 var myCardView = new CardView({el:$('#some-selector')});
 ```

-##Step 5: Create a 'deal_cards' algorithm
+##Step 5: Create a 'deal_cards' function
 When the page loads the cards should be divided equally into each player's pile.
 * Create an array for each player that represents that player's deck
-* Create an algorithm called `deal_cards` that automatically divides out the cards in `deck` between the two players
+* Create a function called `deal_cards` that automatically divides out the cards in `deck` between the two players
   * There are many ways to do this, try to come up with the easiest, simplest solution (remember, the deck is already shuffled at this point)

 ##Step 6: Create the 'war' algorithm